t-scholtz/CSE-379_Lab/README.md

 # CSE 379 Lab Projects

 ## Description
-Tim and Thomas's 379 Lab Project
+Tim and Thomas's 379 collection of lab projects plus ongoing libary of functions

 ## Table of Contents